Skalt47/InfosysLab/README.md

 ### Installation steps

 1. Download the repository from GitHub (https://github.com/Skalt47/InfosysLab)
-    1. Clone it via git:
+    1. *Clone it via git*
-        - Open the terminal and choose your location
+        1. Open the terminal and choose your location
-        - Clone the repository via `'git clone https://github.com/Skalt47/InfosysLab.git'`
+        2. Clone the repository via `'git clone https://github.com/Skalt47/InfosysLab.git'`
-    2. Manual installation:
+    2. *Manual installation*
-        - Go to the GitHub repository in your browser and click on `<> code` then download it as a zip-file
+        1. Go to the GitHub repository in your browser and click on `<> code` then download it as a zip-file
-        - Extract the downloaded zip to your destination on your computer
+        2. Extract the downloaded zip to your destination on your computer
 2. Execute the `createdb.sh` inside the `./Scripts` folder (default name is test) *1
     - Creates a new database where DbSchema can connect to
     - Creates staging tables which are necessary to load the data in